IslaMcN/JavaScript-II/README.md

 * [ ] Go back through the stretch problems that you skipped over and complete as many as you can.
-* [ ] Look up what an IIFE is in JavaScript and experiment with them
+* [ ] Look up what an IIFE is in JavaScript and experiment with them var alpha = (function () {
+    var name = "Arya";
+    return name;
+})(); <-- IIFE is an Immediately Invoked Function Expression.
+You don't have to call it later with console.log.
+You already have it invoked so all you have to do is type the name of the variable that the function is assigned to.

+alpha; // "Arya"